riffnshred/nhl-led-scoreboard/README.md

 ### Off day
 Display a message to announce the sad news.

+### Time and data accuracy
+Syncing the scoreboard with a TV Broadcast is, to my knowledge, impossible.
+The delay between the actual game and the TV broadcast is different depending on where you are in relation to the game's location.
+I use the NHL API which will refresh and show scores before the TV broadcast.
+That means that most of the time, the scoreboard will show the goal before you see it happen on the TV.

+During a live game, the stats will refresh every minute.
+This is because generally, the API refresh at the same rate.
+Also, the API update to the new day at 4 PM UTC (At noon EST time).
+The scoreboard will fallow that update in the hour following this.

+If you see the scoreboard doesn't show the right state or stats, just quit and re-run it.

 ## Installation
 ### Hardware Assembly
 While writing this README page, I realized that the mlb-led-scoreboard guys made a great wiki page to cover the hardware part of the project.